Elizabeth Saye and Sele (nee Turner) 1741-1816

 Lady Hawke then bent forward, and repeated - "If when he made the declaration of his love, the sensibility that beamed in his eyes was felt in his heart, what pleasing sensations and soft alarms might not that tender avowal awaken!"

-"And from what ma'am" cried I astonished, and imagining I bad mistaken them, "is this taken?"
+"And from what ma'am" cried I astonished, and imagining I had mistaken them, "is this taken?"

-"From my sister's novel!" answered the delighted pady Saye- and-Sele, expecting my raptures to be equal to her own; it's in the Mausoleum, - did you not know that ?
+"From my sister's novel!" answered the delighted pady Saye- and Sele, expecting my raptures to be equal to her own; it's in the Mausoleum, - did you not know that?
 Well, I can't think how you can write these sweet novels!
 And it's all just like that part.
 Lord Hawke himself says it's all poetry.
 For my part, I'm sure I never could write so.
-I suppose, Miss Burney, you are producing another. "gn't you?"
+I suppose, Miss Burney, you are producing another. "don't you?"

 "No ma'am"